Patchogue Arts Council & Toast Coffeehouse partner for the second annual Patchogue Bloomsday

-This year PAC•MoCA L.I. in cooperation with Patchogue’s own James Joyce Restaurant & Bar will offer our inaugural Bloomsday celebration as a fund raiser on June 16 from 5:30 to 8:00 p.m.
-Join us on one of the bar’s stately balconies for recitations, musical moments, and good cheer.
+This year PAC•MoCA L.I. in cooperation with Toast Coffeehouse will host the second annual Bloomsday celebration as a fundraiser on June 16 from 6:00 to 8:00 p.m.
+Join us for recitations, musical moments, and good cheer.
 Be part of the local literati!

-PAC•MoCA L.I. is looking for 14 folks who are interested and bold enough to read one passage each from James Joyce’s Ulysses at the inaugural celebration of Bloomsday (June 16, 2022) to be held at the James Joyce Restaurant and Bar in Patchogue, NY on South Ocean Avenue.
+PAC•MoCA L.I. is looking for 14 folks who are interested and bold enough to read one passage each from James Joyce’s Ulysses at the second annual celebration of Bloomsday (June 16, 2023) to be held at Toast Coffeehouse, Patchogue.

 Readings will be separated with brief Irish musical interludes; food and libations will be available too.